-Chapecoense: Football team's 'fairy tale' story ends in tragedy
+Chapecoense: Football team's fairy-tale rise ends in tragedy

 "Chapecoense is a relatively young club, compared to the more well-established giants of the Brazilian game, and it seemed to be coming of age this season," football journalist and author Euan McTear told CNN.

-"The club returned to the top flight of Brazilian football just three years ago after a three-decade hiatus and a number of the players that led them on this incredible run to the final of the Copa Sudamericana were the same players who helped them win promotion from the Serie B in 2013.
+"The club returned to the top flight of Brazilian football just three years ago after a three-decade hiatus, and a number of the players that led them on this incredible run to the final of the Copa Sudamericana were the same players who helped them win promotion from the Serie B in 2013.

 "I think that is why people warmed to them and to their success, because they were witnessing before their eyes the progression of a united group of players and of friends."